v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/linq/querying-an-xdocument-vs-querying-an-xelement.md

 <Child3>3</Child3>
 ```

- <span data-ttu-id="57554-111">Poniższy przykład jest taki sam, jak powyżej, z wyjątkiem ładowanej drzewa XML do <xref:System.Xml.Linq.XDocument> zamiast <xref:System.Xml.Linq.XElement>.</span><span class="sxs-lookup"><span data-stu-id="57554-111">The following example is the same as the one above, with the exception that the XML tree is loaded into an <xref:System.Xml.Linq.XDocument> instead of an <xref:System.Xml.Linq.XElement>.</span></span>
+ <span data-ttu-id="47e09-111">Poniższy przykład jest taki sam jak ten powyżej, z wyjątkiem, że drzewa XML jest ładowany do <xref:System.Xml.Linq.XDocument> zamiast <xref:System.Xml.Linq.XElement>.</span><span class="sxs-lookup"><span data-stu-id="47e09-111">The following example is the same as the one above, with the exception that the XML tree is loaded into an <xref:System.Xml.Linq.XDocument> instead of an <xref:System.Xml.Linq.XElement>.</span></span>

 ```vb
 ' Create a simple document and  write it to a file